-As the name indicates, rock salt is extracted from none other than the Khewera salt mines.
+As the name indicates, rock salt is extracted from none other than the Khewra salt mines.
 Rock salt, commonly known as Himalayan pink salt, is present in abundance under rocky layers covered with lava.

 History of Khewra Salt Mines

-Located close to the Jhelum river in Punjab, Pakistan, the Khewera salt mines were formed due to the drying up of ancient oceans millions of years ago.
+Located close to the Jhelum river in Punjab, Pakistan, the Khewra salt mines were formed due to the drying up of ancient oceans millions of years ago.
 Courtesy of natural composition, the Himalayan salt contains additional 84 minerals compared to sea salt, making it more beneficial and healthy.
 Interestingly, Himalayan pink salt is hand-mined; that’s why it’s the purest form of salt available.

 Salt Mining Process

-At present, the Khewera salt mines have a tunnel network of around 25 miles through 19 levels.
+At present, the Khewra salt mines have a tunnel network of around 25 miles through 19 levels.
 Moreover, the temperature inside the salt mines remains consistent at 64 degrees.
 Approximately three hundred miners work in salt chambers using mining tools, such as hand drills, gunpowder, and pickaxes.